Makeshift/Marauder/Readme.md

 ## Getting Started

-This Readme is huge, so I made a smaller "Getting Started" page [here](https://github.com/Makeshift/Marauder/wiki/Getting-Started).
-This should be enough to get you going without having to read all of this.
+Check out the "Getting Started" page [here](https://github.com/Makeshift/Marauder/wiki/Getting-Started).
+This should be enough to get you going.

 **The documentation is still under construction and is subject to change!
 If you have any questions in the meantime, please open an issue.**